Cirromulus/raspberry-noaa-v2/docs/troubleshooting.md

 there, too.

 See [this link](./assets/images/scan_annotated.jpg) for an example output of the frequency analysis.
+[This](./assets/images/oversaturated_scan.jpg) is an example for an oversaturated receiver, indicating too much gain.

+Please note that scanning will take precedence over scheduled tasks!
 # Schedule

 This project uses [crontab](https://crontab.guru/) to schedule pass collections.
 To view the schedule of the scheduler,